-• The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on your computer, and load the data into a standard statistical software package.
+The Load and Check HCUP Data tutorial provides instructions on how to unzip (decompress) HCUP data, save it on your computer, and load the data into a standard statistical software package.
 This tutorial also describes how to verify that the data have loaded correctly.

 - The HCUP Sampling Design tutorial is designed to help users learn how to account for sample design in their work with HCUP national (nationwide) databases. - The Producing National HCUP Estimates tutorial is designed to help users understand how the three national (nationwide) databases - the NIS, Nationwide Emergency Department Sample (NEDS), and Kids' Inpatient Database (KID) - can be used to produce national and regional estimates. - The Calculating Standard Errors tutorial shows how to accurately determine the precision of the estimates produced from the HCUP nationwide databases.
-Users will learn two methods for calculating standard errors for estimates produced from the HCUP national (nationwide) databases. - The HCUP Multi-year Analysis tutorial presents solutions that may be necessary when conducting analyses that span multiple years of HCUP data.
+Users will learn two methods for calculating standard errors for estimates produced from the HCUP national (nationwide) databases. - The HCUP Multi-year Analysis tutorial presents solutions that may be necessary when conducting analyses that span multiple years of HCUP data. - The HCUP Tools Loading Tutorial provides instructions on how to unzip (decompress) the HCUP Software Tools for ICD-10-CM/PCS, save it on the computer, and load the Tool into a standard statistical software package for application to HCUP or other administrative databases.
+Users will also learn how to verify that the Tool has loaded correctly.
+Information about the transition to ICD-10-CM/PCS is also included in this tutorial.
+While the instructions are specific to the Clinical Classifications Software (CCS) for ICD-10-CM/PCS, the steps are broadly applicable to other HCUP Tools.

-New tutorials are added periodically and existing tutorials are updated when necessary.
-The Online Tutorial Series is located on the HCUP-US Web site at www.hcup-us.ahrq.gov/tech_assist/tutorials.jsp.
+New tutorials are added periodically, and existing tutorials are updated when necessary.
+The Online Tutorial Series is located on the HCUP-US Web site at www.hcup-us.ahrq.gov/tech\assist/tutorials.jsp.